t-kupp/chas-accordion/README.md

 ### Part 1

-You FAQ should fulfill the following basic requirements:
+Your FAQ should fulfill the following basic requirements:

 1. Click a section title to expand its description.
 2. Click the title again to collapse the description.